dnmmy/openvrLOL/README.md

-OpenVR SDK OpenVR SDK that actually compiles on linux
+OpenVR SDK that actually compiles on linux
 ---

 OpenVR is an API and runtime that allows access to VR hardware from multiple